Image: Shutterstock

 13. A social friend

 Social birds in a friends’ circle are always active.
 They are talkative, extroverted, and charming.
 They like to meet new people and make friends.
 They serve as a natural medicine and keep sharing the love and pain of the group.
-Having such compadre will make you happier and fill your life with memorable moments.
+These friends know the best parties and the coolest people.
+Having such a compadre will make you happier and fill your life with memorable moments.

 14. A lazy friend